cloud-ark/caastle/README.rst

 b) Managed cloud services (e.g. Amazon RDS, Google Cloud SQL) and

-c) Application containers
+Application containers are deployed on such an environment.

 Currently such environments are not easy to create, share, and reproduce because managed cloud services are not integral part of the application architecture definition.

-CloudARK offers ‘Environment as Code’ solution to declare and create cloud environments for containerized applications.
+CloudARK offers ‘Environment-as-Code’ solution to declare and create cloud environments for containerized applications.
 CloudARK allows developers to add managed cloud services as integral part of their micro services architecture definition.